akaped/blastnet/README.md

 This script is for bioinformaticians that want to visualise their sequence data by similarities.
 BLAST is known as "basic local alignment search tool" it allows to search a database of sequences with a query and outputs all the sequences that are similar to it in terms of nucleotide/aminoacid sequence.

+Graphs are mathematical structures used to study pairwise relationships between objects and entities.
+Graphs provide a better way of dealing with abstract concepts like relationships and interactions.
+They also offer an intuitively visual way of thinking about these concepts (extracted from. https://www.analyticsvidhya.com/blog/2018/04/introduction-to-graph-theory-network-analysis-python-codes/ ).

 ## Conceptual Pipeline:
 1. mySequences (collection of my sequences in FASTA format)